 Pa amb tomàquet

-A type of long stemmed green onions grown in Catalonia which are barbecued on an open fire.
+A type of long-stemmed green onions grown in Catalonia which is barbecued on an open fire.
 Charred outer leaves make them very messy to eat so a bib and gloves are sometimes provided.
 Did you say a bib?
 Yes, a baby bib!
 The soft inside is always dipped into a garlic, tomato and almond sauce.
 They are seasonal from December to March and it is one of the culinary social highlights if you visit at this time of the year.
-Best place to appreciate the ceremony of calçots is out in the countryside but plenty of Barcelona restaurants have them on the menu during the season.
+The best place to appreciate the ceremony of calçots is out in the countryside but plenty of Barcelona restaurants have them on the menu during the season.

 A vegetarian delight: Smokey grilled veg (red peppers and eggplant) served with olive oil as a hot or cold dish.
 Some variations can include tomatoes onions and garlic.
 Anchovies can also be added so if you are a vegetarian be sure this is not the case.